Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 git remote add azure "your Git url" git push azure master
 ```
 5. Once the deployment is successful, you can open the web app URL (e.g., `http://**[unique string]**.azurewebsites.net`) that you saved in your memo file.
 Upload an image for scoring from the "technical_deployment/data_management/score_images" folder.
-You should get a scored image within a minute.
+Since the model has been preloaded, the scoring calculation itself takes about 5 seconds when tested on a local machine.
+However, due to factors such as transferring data over the web, it takes anywhere from a few seconds to about 20 seconds.
+If it takes more than 1 minute, however, chances are the web service wasn't set up correctly.
+In that case, make sure that you followed the instructions correctly.

 [Return to Top](#cortana-intelligence-suite-product-detection-from-images-solution)